Ann-Renée Desbiens

 Four years earlier, Desbiens started Canada’s opening game at PyeongChang 2018, earning an 18-save shutout against the Olympic Athletes from Russia en route to the silver medal.

 Desbiens made her IIHF Women’s World Championship debut in 2015, helping Canada win silver.
-She appeared in three games, recording a pair of shutouts, before lost to Team USA in the final.
+She appeared in three games, recording a pair of shutouts, before the team lost to Team USA in the final.
 In October 2016 she sustained a concussion for her first serious hockey injury.
 She missed a month of competition before suiting up for the national team during the 2016 December Series against the United States.
 She suffered a knee injury during one of those games and it was a few months before it was stable again, thanks to a lot of physiotherapy, rehab exercises, and soft tissue work.

 Desbiens had previously worn the maple leaf as a member of the team that won silver at the 2011 IIHF World Women’s U18 Championship.
 She also competed with the U22 team for series against the United States in 2012 and 2014 before leading the national development team to a gold medal at the 2015 Nations Cup.

 Desbiens played four seasons at the University of Wisconsin before being selected by the Boston Pride in the first round of the 2016 NWHL draft.
 She posted remarkable numbers during her four-year collegiate career, highlighted by a 0.89 GAA and .955 save percentage with 99 wins, and an astounding 56 shutouts, an NCAA record for men and women.
-In 2015-16 she had broken the NCAA single-season shutout record with 21 and was a top-three finalist for the Patty Kazmaier Award.
+In 2015-16 she broke the NCAA single-season shutout record with 21 and was a top three finalist for the Patty Kazmaier Award.
 In her senior season in 2016-17, she ranked first nationally in shutouts (17), wins (29), GAA (0.71) and save percentage (.963) to win the Patty Kazmaier Award as the top player in women’s NCAA hockey.
 Desbiens was a First Team All-American in 2016 and 2017.
 She reached the NCAA Frozen Four in all four years with the Badgers.

 Before attending university, Desbiens made one start as a teenager in the 2012 CWHL playoffs for Montreal, who would go on to lift the Clarkson Cup.
 She took the 2018-19 season off, during which the CWHL ceased operations.
-When she resumed playing, she joined the Professional Women’s Hockey Players Association and won the 2021 Secret Cup, part of the Dream Gap Tour, with Montreal.
+When she resumed playing, she joined the Professional Women’s Hockey Players Association and won the 2021 and 2023 Secret Cup, part of the Dream Gap Tour, with Montreal.
 Desbiens was in net for the Canada All-Stars during the women’s showcase at the 2020 NHL All-Star Game, defeating the United States All-Stars 2-1.

 A Little More About Ann-Renée